bitbitjam/bbj1/README.md

 # bitbitJAM#1  2014 – Conspiracy Theme

+Our first jam, with 32 teams creating games for retro hardware!

 # rules
 You could work alone or with another friend.
 All game content (art, music, ..) and code must be created in the compo.